 So don’t discredit anything you’ve done, learned or experienced in your life.
 Embrace all of it and just let life unfold.

-What a great story.
+Catch Me If You Can is a great story.
 Funny, memorable and so much to learn from.
 In case you haven’t seen the movie, definitely go and do that, but I can also highly recommend a talk Frank gave in 2013.
 Very refreshing read!

 What else can you learn from the blinks?